+In the TPB model (Figure (4a)), subjective norms and perceived behavior control did not affect intentions, thus not supporting H1 and H4.
+Like previous models, attitude significantly affected intentions and had a negative sign, thus, partially supporting H2.
+In TPB-moral (Figure (4b)),the subjective norm did not directly affect intentions, again failing to support H1.
+Subjective norms indirectly affected intentions through moral norms, like the TRA-moral model.
+Subjective norms significantly affected moral norms and moral norms significantly affected intentions with a positive sign, again supporting H5 and H7 respectively.
+Attitude again directly affected intentions and retained a negative sign, but did not affect moral norms; thus, H2 was partially supported and H3 was not supported.
+Model summary statistics for TPB and TPB-moral are given in Table .

 Unlike the stated hypotheses, attitude consistently showed a negative sign in all four models.
 Also, subjective norms had negative signs when moral norms were added to the model; regardless, subjective norms were not significant in either model that included moral norms.
 However, the pairwise correlation coefficients among subjective norms and attitudes were positive and significant in all four models.
-Also, subjective norms and perceived behavior control, and subjective norms and attitudes were positive and significant in TPB and TPB-moral models (Table 4).
+Also, subjective norms and perceived behavior control, and subjective norms and attitudes were positive and significant in TPB and TPB-moral models (Table ).